-The Source weekly flyer Canada ⭐ next week and this week
+The Source weekly flyer and ⭐ catalog Canada

 The Source Flyer Electronics Inc., trade name as The Source, is a Canadian retail chain of consumer electronics and cell phones.
 The network dates back more than 40 years in Canada, initially as Radio Shack and later as The Source by Circuit City.
 The Source is now owned by BCE Inc., which purchased InterTAN assets from its parent, US retailer Circuit City, in 2009.
 The Source is a unit of 4458729 Canada Inc. and is based in Barrie Ontario.